kamiderka/aws-iam-policy-validator/README.md

 # AWS IAM Policy Validator
+(Rudimentary README, it will be better in few hours)
 ## Description
 The AWS IAM Policy Validator is a simple command-line tool written in Go that allows you to validate AWS Identity and Access Management (IAM) policies in JSON format.
 It helps you ensure that your policies adhere to the required structure and syntax.